 The word bangle originates from the word ‘Bungri’, which in Hindi means ‘glass’.
-Bangles are traditionally worn by South Asian women in India, Nepal, Pakistan and Bangladesh where they are treasured heirlooms and part of different wedding rituals.
+Bangles are traditionally worn by South Asian women in India, Nepal, Pakistan and Bangladesh, where they are treasured heirlooms and part of different wedding rituals.
 They also play an important role in Indian dance forms.

 In the West, too, bangles have become staples in women and men’s jewellery collections but with more emphasis on their ornamental and aesthetic values than their symbolic value.
-They can be worn singularly, in pairs, or in threes, and some women even layer them heavily on both wrists and combine them with bracelets.
+They can be worn singularly, in pairs or threes, and some women even layer them heavily on both wrists and combine them with bracelets.